Coronavirus in Africa

 Welthungerhilfe's efforts to fight COVID-19

-Welthungerhilfe has created a four-stage crisis plan for the new threat.
-The aim is to safeguard all work processes and to continue our projects worldwide while protecting our local teams.
+From the beginning of the pandemic, Welthungerhilfe's aim was to safeguard all work processes and to continue our projects worldwide while protecting our local teams.
 We are continuing to work with communities to fight hunger and remain at the forefront of the fight against COVID-19.

 With a global COVID-19 programme, we and our partners are supporting five million people in 35 countries.
 We provide hygiene facilities and food and support people in the long term to resume their economic activities and be better equipped to withstand crises in the future.
 This includes investments in agriculture, water and sanitation, and support for local markets and value chains.